Usage

 We can visualize the number density of a supported zodiacal light model by using the

-grid_number_density
+grid_number_density function

 import astropy.units as u